Prime Local SEO Ranking Factors

 #5 The Business Website

-While all GMB-related tweaks take effect immediately, optimizations on the website need some time to function.
+While all GMB-related tweaks take effect immediately, local optimizations on the website need some time to function.
 It seems like Google applies the same system to local search as to organic search.
 It usually takes a while for optimization tweaks to be visual on local organic rankings.
 And by website, I mean the website you’ve added to the corresponding website field on your GMB dashboard.

 On-Page is all about increasing relevance by adding keywords to particular parts of the website.